SalesConnection/Caction-Support/docs/IMEI.md

 If you face any of these problems, please find your admin to assist you with disabling the IMEI.<br><br>

 ### Where is IMEI and How to Disable It?
-*Note: IMEI can be enabled through the website only.<br>
+*Note: IMEI can be performed by certain admins and it can be enabled through the website only.<br>
 1. To enable the IMEI, go to the desktop site’s navigation bar > User Management > User List.<br>
    **Open User List Here:** [https://salesconnection.my/usermanage/userlist](https://salesconnection.my/usermanage/userlist)<br>